qazi-ejaz/Blockchain/README.md

 ## See Also

-* [Awesome Identity](https://github.com/posquit0/hugo-awesome-identity) - A single-page Hugo theme to introduce yourself.
+* [Latex Beamer Projects](https://github.com/posquit0/hugo-awesome-identity) - A single-page Hugo theme to introduce yourself.